 - 3.12 The Village of Acomb is recognised by the Environment Agency as one of a number of communities in Northumberland which face challenging flood conditions. - 3.13 A number of measures have been brought into practice, including the use of volunteer Flood Wardens, Acomb Flood Plan and Citizen Science monitoring projects at the Red Burn and the Birkey Burn which are taking place in collaboration with the Environment Agency. - 3.14 Northumberland County Council proposes, in its Strategic Infrastructure Strategy, to implement flood alleviation measures for Acomb.
-This policy seeks to support the provision of infrastructure (where it needs planning permission) for specific flood alleviation measures which are proposed within the Plan area.
-Any development which will reduce the risk of flooding (flash flooding, in particular) will also be supported. - 3.15 There are some brownfield sites within the inset boundary for Acomb that could come forward for housing in the future.
+This policy seeks to support the provision of infrastructure (where it needs planning permission) for specific flood alleviation measures which are proposed within the Neighbourhood Area. - 3.15 There are some brownfield sites within the inset boundary for Acomb that could come forward for housing in the future.
 Some of these sites lie within Flood zone 2 and potentially partially within Flood zone 3.
 It is important that any development proposed on these sites does not exacerbate flooding elsewhere, and that it is 'future proofed' to ensure that future occupants are not at risk of flooding.